isabella232/aspnet-webhooks-rest-sample/README.md

 * A public HTTPS endpoint to receive and send HTTP requests.
 You can use Microsoft Azure or another service to host your endpoint.
 If you prefer, you can use ngrok (or a similar tool) while testing to temporarily allow messages from Microsoft Graph to tunnel to a port on your local computer.
 [Instructions for setting up ngrok](#ngrok) are included below.

-* An Office 365 account.
-You can sign up for an [Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=6881A1CB-F4EB-4db3-9F18-388898DAF510&DL=DEVELOPERPACK&ali=1#0) that includes the resources that you need to start building Office 365 apps.

-   >If you already have a subscription, this link sends you to a page with the message *Sorry, you can’t add that to your current account*.
-In that case, use an account from your current Office 365 subscription.

-* The client ID and key from the application that you added to an Azure tenant.
+* The client ID and key from the application that you added to a Microsoft Azure tenant.
 You can use the [Office 365 app registration tool](http://dev.office.com/app-registration), which simplifies app registration.
 Use the following parameters:

    |       Parameter | Value                    |
    |----------------:|:-------------------------|